Jack Kernan

 One cold day in 2006, Jack Kernan, a young boy from the far north reaches of Michigan, got lost in the icy tundra that occurs in the winter.
 He wandered for many days in a blizzard, becoming chilled to the bone.
 Jack let out a wail of desperation to the empty winter surrounding him, and suddenly a light appeared before him.
 The mysterious light-being had heard his prayer and gave Jack shelter from the cold.
 The light-being revealed itself to be a Muse and took Jack into its heavenly realm, healing him of his shivers.
 The Muse made a special soup to give to Jack, and Jack ate it vigorously.
 The soup was special because it contained a fraction of the Muse’s power.
 Since that fateful night in the blizzard, Jack was blessed with music flowing through his veins from the Muse’s magic soup.
 Spring emerged, and Jack left the being of light.
 He could hear with perfect pitch the buzzing of the bees, and the rhythms of flower petals colliding in the wind.
 Jack traveled far south following the music of the winds until he found himself at the University of Michigan Bell Tower on central campus.
 He heard the pristine melodies emerging from the 8th floor practice room from the Friars, and knew at that moment that he was meant to be a part of that group.
 To this day, Jack continues to bless the Friars with his power from the icy Muse to make the best and perfectly tuned harmonies possible.

-Areas of Study: Computer Science
+Areas of Study: Philosophy, Political Science and Economics

 Michael Villeneuve